 Government and industry regulations require IT organizations conform to some standard practices.
 To become compliant with the regulations such as SOX, HIPAA, CISP, PCI, Sarbanes-Oxley and others, device configurations should conform to the standards specified.

 The standards could be anything - ensuring the presence or absence of certain strings, commands or values.
 Network Configuration Manager helps in automatically checking for compliance to the rules defined.
 Reports on policy compliance and violations are generated.
-Refer to the section "Compliance Policies" for more details.
+Refer to the "Compliance Policies" section in Help Documentation..

 If you have a large number of devices, carrying out operations such as backup, upload etc., become monotonous, if they are to be done manually.
 You might also require to perform certain operations at regular intervals.
 Execution of these operations can be automated - that is they can be scheduled for execution at the required time automatically.

-for a specific device or group of devices could be scheduled for execution at a future point of time.
-These tasks can be scheduled for automatic execution at periodic intervals or for an one-time execution.
-Refer to the section "Schedules" for more details.
+Tasks such as configuration backup, report generation and compliance check for a specific device or group of devices could be scheduled for execution at a future point of time.
+These tasks can be scheduled for automatic execution at periodic intervals or for one-time execution.
+Refer to the section on "Schedules" for more details.

 Quite often, there arises a need to carry out changes to the running configuration of devices and at times, same set of changes need to be applied to multiple devices.
 Though network administrators can very well edit the configuration manually, the task can prove to be arduous due to the volume of changes and the repetitive nature of the work.
 Network Configuration Manager provides a simple solution for this by way of 'Configuration Templates' and 'Scripts'.
-Refer to the section "Automation using Templates & Scripts" of for more details.
+Refer to the "Automation using Configlets & Scripts" section in Help Documentation.